 Do my visitors know what to expect?

 I know – you’ve heard similar things before.
 But stay with me for a second longer.
 We all know we should clearly manage our visitors’ expectations, but how often do you visit a website that fails to do so?
 They’re everywhere.
-By approaching every aspect of your website with a moderately obsessive fixation on this one question, you can put your site vastly above the majority of websites out there.
+By approaching every aspect of your website and online forms with a moderately obsessive fixation on this one question, you can put your site vastly above the majority of websites out there.

 First we’ll briefly cover why clear expectations matter.
 Then we’ll move into concrete ways you can articulate expectations to your website visitors.